• Menu

 It can increase your length of labor as we are able to let you “labor down” more (instead of feeling like you have to push).

-During the pushing stage, if you are too numb, we can lower the amount of medicine given to make it easier to push.
+During the pushing stage, if you are too numb, we can lower the amount of epidural anesthesia given to make it easier to push.

 What does it feel like when the baby comes out?